GianlucaSpendolini/GianlucaSpendolini.github.io/README.md

     - CSS changes to existing elements;
     - HTML changes (like moving a piece of code);
     - JavaScript changes like
-      - Fixing a function that wasn't working properly);
+      - Fixing a function that wasn't working properly;
       - Adding new parts to some functions (like functions where there is switch-case and I insert additional cases);
     - Corrections/additions of descriptions to improve understanding.